dror27/dk-shack/vol2/songs/en/July Hymn.md

 By all that is alive\
 To be in love\
 \
-This is the new normal ...\
+This is the new normal\
-\
+Daily reports, closings and openings\
-...\
+Personal peace, manufactured unrest\
-And don't forget global warming\
+And don’t forget, Global Warming!\
 LGBT rights, women's polling\
 Ukraine is falling\
 My mind is blowing\